Wonant/AQuokkaLypse/README.md

 W : Jump

-S : Take Door (Must be in front of door)

 A : Move Left

 D : Move Right

-Hold E : Pick up Dream Shard
+E : Interact: HOLD to Pick up Dream Shard, PRESS to take door

-Space Bar : Harvest Dash (used to defeat and drain fear meter from enemies).
+Space Bar : Harvest (used to defeat and drain fear meter from enemies).
+When moving in a direction will dash, otherwise will stay in place.
 0 cost to use. +3 if player successfully harvested an enemy.

 Left Click : Teleport to where your mouse is (resticted to a limited radius around the player). -2 fear to teleport.

-Shift : Shoot a projectile that will stun enemies (aimed with mouse). -1 to shoot each projectile.
+Shift + Left Click : Shoot a projectile that will stun enemies (aimed with mouse). -1 to shoot each projectile.

 R : Restart Level